Adobe Acrobat Sign for Microsoft Dynamics Online: User Guide provides instructions on how to use Acrobat Sign for Microsoft Dynamics CRM integration.

 2(b).
 Selecting Contact, Lead, or User changes the overlay to search for the specific entity you chose.
 Type in the name (or part of it) and then click the search icon to pick the specific recipient you want to include.

 Because Dynamics understands these types of entities, the email address is imported from the database.

 3. A Recipient Role must be defined for each recipient.
 The roles are:

 4. Identity Verification must be defined for each recipient.
-The options available to you will be determined by the authentications that are enabled by the admin.
+The options available to you'll be determined by the authentications enabled by the admin.

-5. Once you have the recipient defined, click Save
+5. Once you have the recipient defined, select Save.

-6. Repeat 1-5 for all of the signers/approvers
+6. Repeat 1-5 for all of the signers or approvers.

 There are two workflows for the signing order: Sequential, and Parallel.
 This option is governed by the Sign in order checkbox at the bottom of the Recipients panel.

 When Sign in order is checked, the recipients will receive the agreement in the order the recipients are listed in the Recipients section.
 The first recipient is notified of the agreement, and no other parties are notified until the first recipient completes their action.
 Then the second recipient is notified, and so on until the agreement is completed.

 When Sign in order is unchecked, the agreement is sent for parallel signature, so all recipients are notified immediately, and the agreement is completed when all have completed their action.